aligator/GoFAT/README.md

 Contributions are welcome, just create issues or even better PRs.
 You may open a draft or issue first to discuss the changes you would like to implement.

+You may use github.com/cweill/gotests to generate your test boilerplate code.

-Some resources for how FAT works are:
+Some resources on how FAT works are:
 * https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system
 * https://docs.microsoft.com/en-us/windows/win32/fileio/exfat-specification
 * https://wiki.osdev.org/FAT